Maddox-zephyr/starlink_position/docs/pw_datahub_setup.md

 ---

 ### 9.2 Your Navionics shouls give you a warning **GPS not enabled**.
-We are not ready to pair our Datahub as the new GPS source
+We are now ready to pair our Datahub as the new GPS source

 ![IMAGE: Navionics warning "GPS not exabled"](images/Navionics_location_services_off.JPG)